Whole grains are a great source of fiber and have positive health effects like a lowered risk of obesity and type 2 diabetes.

-- Snack on popcorn.
+- Snack on air-popped popcorn.

-- Make polenta out of whole grain cornmeal.
+- Make polenta out of whole-grain cornmeal.

-- Swap out white rice for brown rice, or for a different whole grain
+- Swap out white rice with brown rice, or for a different whole grain

 - Add barley to vegetable soups.

 There are many ways to work whole grains into your diet.
 Replacing refined grains with whole grains is a good place to start.